ArduPilot/ardupilot_wiki/dev/source/docs/the-ardupilot-autotest-framework.rst

    Don't run autotest.py with no parameters - unless you know what you are doing or like cleaning up large messes.

 AutoTest requires a valid SITL environment to run.
 Use the SITL instructions (:ref:`SITL <using-sitl-for-ardupilot-testing>`) to obtain a valid environment.
-It is suggested the ArduPilot Vagrant virtual machine configuration files be used to obtain a working environement.
+It is suggested the ArduPilot Vagrant virtual machine configuration files be used to obtain a working environment.

 Invocation
 ----------

 .. note::

    running autotest with high-levels of ``--speedup`` can result in enough network traffic that MAVProxy can't keep up.
-Error such as "Set RC override timeout" or the vehicle entering GCS failsafe are typical of these failures.
+An error such as "Set RC override timeout" or the vehicle entering GCS failsafe are typical of these failures.
 Re-running will often allow the tests to pass.
 Reducing the ``--speedup`` factor is typically sufficient to avoid this problem.

 Help is available: